-After the three address bytes, the mode byte and two dummy bytes have been clocked in, additional clock cycles output data on the I/O{3-0} pins.
-The data is output with the MSB of a byte first, and the MSB is output on the I/O_3 pin.
-During the first clock cycle, bit 7 of the first data byte is output on the I/O_3 pin while bits 6, 5, and 4 of the same data byte are output on the I/O_2 , I/O_1 and I/O_0 pins, respectively.
-During the next clock cycle, bits 3, 2, 1, and 0 of the first data byte are output on the I/O_3 , I/O_2 , I/O_1 and I/O_0 pins, respectively.
+After the three address bytes, the mode byte and two dummy bytes have been clocked in, additional clock cycles output data on the $I/O{3-0}$ pins.
+The data is output with the MSB of a byte first, and the MSB is output on the $I/O_3$ pin.
+During the first clock cycle, bit 7 of the first data byte is output on the $I/O_3$ pin while bits 6, 5, and 4 of the same data byte are output on the $I/O_2$ , $I/O_1$ , and $I/O_0$ pins, respectively.
+During the next clock cycle, bits 3, 2, 1, and 0 of the first data byte are output on the $I/O_3$ , $I/O_2$ , $I/O_1$ and $I/O_0$ pins, respectively.
 The sequence continues with each byte of data being output after every two clock cycles.

-When the last byte (07FFFFh) of the memory array has been read, the device continues reading from the beginning of the array (000000h).
+When the last byte (1FFFFFh) of the memory array has been read, the device continues reading from the beginning of the array (000000h).
 No delays are incurred when wrapping around from the end of the array to the beginning of the array.
-Deasserting the \overline{CS} pin terminates the read operation and puts the I/O3, I/O2, I/O1 and I/O0 pins into a high-impedance state.
-The \overline{CS} pin can be deasserted at any time and does not require a full byte of data to be read.
+Deasserting the $\overline{CS}$ pin terminates the read operation and puts the I/O3, I/O2, I/O1, and I/O0 pins into a high-impedance state.
+The $\overline{CS}$ pin can be deasserted at any time and does not require a full byte of data to be read.
 The Quad Enable bit (QE) of the Status Register must be set to enable for the Quad-I/O Read Array command.

-Figure 11.
+Figure 12.
 Quad-I/O Read Array (Initial command or previous M5, M4 ≠ 1,0)

-7.5.1 Quad-I/O Fast Read Array (EBh) with Continuous Read Mode
+7.5.1 Quad-I/O Read Array (EBh) with Continuous Read Mode

-The Fast Read Quad I/O command can further reduce instruction overhead through setting the Continuous Read Mode bits (M7-0) after the input Address bits (A23-0), as shown in Figure 11.
+The Read Quad I/O command can further reduce command overhead through setting the Continuous Read Mode bits (M7-0) after the input Address bits (A23-0), as shown in Figure 12.
 The upper nibble (M7-4) of the Continuous Read Mode bits controls the length of the next Fast Read Quad I/O command through the inclusion, or exclusion, of the first byte command code.
 The lower nibble bits (M3-0) of the Continuous Read Mode bits are don't care.
 However, the IO pins must be high-impedance prior to the falling edge of the first data out clock.
-If the Continuous Read Mode bits M5-4 = (1,0), the next Quad-I/O Read Array command (after \overline{CS} is raised and then lowered) does not require the EBh command code, as shown in Figure 12.
-This reduces the command sequence by eight clocks and allows the Read address to be immediately entered after \overline{CS} is asserted low.
-If the Continuous Read Mode bits M5-4 do not equal to (1,0), the next command (after \overline{CS} is raised and then lowered) requires the first byte command code, thus returning to normal operation.
+If the Continuous Read Mode bits M5-4 = (1,0), the next Quad-I/O Read Array command (after $\overline{CS}$ is raised and then lowered) does not require the EBh command code, as shown in Figure 13.
+This reduces the command sequence by eight clocks and allows the Read address to be immediately entered after $\overline{CS}$ is asserted low.
+If the Continuous Read Mode bits M5-4 do not equal to (1,0), the next command (after $\overline{CS}$ is raised and then lowered) requires the first byte command code, thus returning to normal operation.
 A Continuous Read Mode Reset command can also be used to reset M7-0 before issuing normal commands.

-Figure 12.
+Figure 13.
 Quad I/O Read Array with Continuous Read Mode (Previous Command Set M5, M4 = 1,0)